How to Open a Bank Account with Bad Credit

 Around 80 to 90% of banks and credit unions use ChexSystems to help them decide whether to approve your application for a bank account.
 However, there are some banks that don’t use ChexSystems.
 These banks might employ different methods for risk assessment, or may not perform a background check at all.

-Banks like U.S. Bank, SoFi, Chime, Current, and Go2bank fall into this category.
+Banks like U.S. Bank, SoFi, Chime, and Current fall into this category.
 They focus on your current financial status rather than past banking problems, offering a chance for a fresh start in banking.

 Prepaid debit cards are an alternative to traditional bank accounts.
 You preload these cards with funds and then use them for everyday transactions.